ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 noughts and crosses (or tic-tac-toe as it is known in some countries).
 If you have half a brain, then you will know how to play noughts and crosses and never lose (and sometimes win if you are playing against a 5-year-old).
-So, this video looks what happens if you change the rules.
+So, this video looks at what happens if you change the rules.
 Professor Thane Plambeck shows you how to become world champion at a version that only involves crosses.

 Watch it carefully, pause it if necessary and think about it carefully.
 If you